-As of December 31, 2022, we also wholly owned one bingo hall and had minority interests in nine bingo halls in Italy.
-The operation of bingo halls has been permitted in Italy since 2000.
+As of December 31, 2023, we wholly owned six gaming halls in Italy.
+The operation of gaming halls has been permitted in Italy since 2000.
 In Italy, 20% of the face value of the bingo card is required to be paid to the Italian tax authorities and 3.8% is required to be paid to the ADM, however, since November 1, 2009, under a pilot scheme implemented by the ADM, such percentages are reduced respectively to 11%-payable to Italian tax authorities-and 1%-payable to the ADM.
 Regulations require that 70% of the face value of the bingo be dedicated to prize payments.

-Ministerial Decree of November 21, 2000, implementing Article 16 of Law No. 133 of May 13, 1999, sets forth the model rules (the "Convention") for bingo hall operators.
-By operating the bingo hall concessions, which the Ministry of Finance grants for six year periods, the concessionaires undertake (i) to comply with the law and the administrative authorizations concerning the use of the hall (failure to comply results in the revocation of the concession), (ii) to ensure appropriate light, ventilation, hygiene and decency in bingo halls, (iii) to test the bingo hall within 150 days from the notification of the award of the concession, (iv) to start the business within 15 days from testing the bingo hall and, before starting the business, to file a declaration of commencement of activities with the competent authorities, (v) to comply with the provisions of law, the Convention and Royal Decree No. 773/1931 ("Consolidated text of the laws on public security"), (vi) to keep the state of the hall and the equipment as required by ADM, which is responsible for the control and inspection of bingo halls in Italy, (vii) to keep the business open at least eleven months per year, six days per week and eight hours per day, (viii) to pay the personnel as required by the relevant collective agreements and to comply with the social security provisions, and (ix) to allow the ADM to conduct inspections of the hall.
-The transfer of a concession to operate a bingo hall is only permitted upon prior consent of ADM.
+Ministerial Decree of November 21, 2000, implementing Article 16 of Law No. 133 of May 13, 1999, sets forth the model rules (the "Convention") for gaming hall operators.
+By operating the gaming hall concessions, which the Ministry of Finance grants for six year periods, the concessionaires undertake (i) to comply with the law and the administrative authorizations concerning the use of the hall (failure to comply results in the revocation of the concession), (ii) to ensure appropriate light, ventilation, hygiene and decency in gaming halls, (iii) to test the gaming hall within 150 days from the notification of the award of the concession, (iv) to start the business within 15 days from testing the gaming hall and, before starting the business, to file a declaration of commencement of activities with the competent authorities, (v) to comply with the provisions of law, the Convention and Royal Decree No. 773/1931 ("Consolidated text of the laws on public security"), (vi) to keep the state of the hall and the equipment as required by ADM, which is responsible for the control and inspection of gaming halls in Italy, (vii) to keep the business open at least eleven months per year, six days per week and eight hours per day, (viii) to pay the personnel as required by the relevant collective agreements and to comply with the social security provisions, and (ix) to allow the ADM to conduct inspections of the hall.
+The transfer of a concession to operate a gaming hall is only permitted upon prior consent of ADM.